martinus/nanobench/src/docs/tutorial.rst

    ==================== ===================== ========= ================= ================= ======== ================ ========= =========== ==================

-   Which means that one ``x.compare_exchange_strong(y, 0);`` call takes 5.63ns on my machine, or ~178 million operations per second.
+   Which means that one ``x.compare_exchange_strong(y, 0);`` call takes 5.63ns on my machine (wall-clock time), or ~178 million operations per second.
 Runtime fluctuates by around 0.0%, so the results are very stable.
 Each call required 3 instructions, which took ~18 CPU cycles.
 There was a single branch per call, with only 0.1% misspredicted.